Lists¶

 Elements can be extracted from a Python list using a notation similar to array

-indexing in C, starting with 0
+indexing in C, starting with 0; asking for element 0 will return the

-first element of the list, asking for element 1
+first element of the list, asking for element 1 will return the second

 element, and so on.
 Here are a few examples: